Scarlett100/cicd_app/images2/README.md

 With continuous integration, it is always possibly deployment ready, even during development as  the system always runs.

-In regards to how w e can
+In regards to how we can use CI in practice, please see below in **How do we use CI**

 ## Why do we use CI?